eventflow/EventFlow/Documentation/Identity.md

  - `New`: Uses the standard `Guid.NewGuid()`
- - `NewDeterministic(...)`: Creates a name-based `Guid` using the algorithm from [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) §4.3, which allows identities to be generated based on known data, e.g. an user e-mail
+ - `NewDeterministic(...)`: Creates a name-based `Guid` using the algorithm from [RFC 4122](https://www.ietf.org/rfc/rfc4122.txt) §4.3, which allows identities to be generated based on known data, e.g. an user e-mail, i.e., it always returns the same identity for the same arguments
  - `NewComb()`: Creates a sequential `Guid` that can be used to e.g. avoid database fragmentation
 - A `string` can be tested to see if its a valid identity using the static